S-Mae/Bioinformatics-From-Scratch/week1/gene_analysis.md

 ## Database Annotation Differences
 NCBI reported **6** transcript variants while Ensembl reported **10** transcripts for IL6.

+![IL6 Transcript Variants].(images/il6_transcripts.png)

 This difference likely results from differences in annotation pipelines, evidence thresholds, and transcript prediction strategies between databases.

 ## Canonical Transcript
-Canonical transcript is the transcript selected by a database for a gene often based on protein length, expression or biological relevance.
+A canonical transcript is the representative transcript selected by a database for a gene often based on protein length, expression or biological relevance.
 The canonical transcript identified across databases included:

 - **NCBI RefSeq:** NM_000600.5
 - **Ensembl Transcript:** ENST00000258743